Lester Koga from Barebottle Brewing Company sat with us and shared the brewery’s history.

 Barebottle Brewing Company

-I was living in Noe Valley then and felt strongly that the vitality of San Francisco resides in the neighborhoods vs. downtown.
-We spent over a year searching for warehouse spaces that could house a production facility and have a great environment for a tasting room.
-Mike found our current Bernal spot when it came onto the market, and we went to look at it that same day.
-It was bigger than we anticipated (16,000 sq/ft), but as an empty shell, we could see the potential of what it could become.
+I was living in Noe Valley at the time and felt strongly that San Francisco’s vitality resides in its neighborhoods rather than downtown.
+We spent over a year searching for warehouse spaces that could accommodate a production facility and provide an ideal environment for a tasting room.
+Mike found our current Bernal spot when it came on the market, and we visited it the same day.
+It was larger than we anticipated (16,000 sq ft), but as an empty shell, we could see its potential.

 Where are your other locations?

 Our production facility and main taproom are in Bernal Heights.
-We also have taprooms in Santa Clara, in a shipping container at Salesforce Park, and another opening this summer in Menlo Park.
-Each location has its unique character but always with the common thread of our beer and our vibe.
+We also have taprooms in Santa Clara, located in a shipping container at Salesforce Park, and another is set to open this summer in Menlo Park.
+Each location has its unique character, but always with the common thread of our beer and our vibe.

 What sets your brewery apart from other breweries in the area?